martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 attendance of national travel advisories, national and corporate travel bans, quarantine requirements, etc. and report the results to the IESG.

-The criteria in Section 3.1 of {{?RFC8718}} apply to venues that have changed status.
+The criteria in Section 3.1 of {{?RFC8718}} apply to venues that are re- evaluated due to an emergency.
 Specifically:

 * Local safety guidelines allow the venue and hotels to host a meeting with the expected number of participants and staff.